Gabriel Daza: Return to the Philippines

+In his life, Daza was honoured with lifetime memberships in three industry societies: the American Institute of Electrical Engineers (AIEE), the Institute of Electrical and Electronics Engineers, and the Integrated Electrical Engineers of the Philippines Inc. (IIEE).

 Boy Scouts

 In 1928, Daza registered to be a member of the Cebu Council, Boy Scouts of America.
-On October 31, 1936 Daza and the other Boy Scouts of the Philippines (BSP) founders officially chartered the BSP in Commonwealth Act No. 111 authorized by President Manuel Quezon.
+On October 31, 1936, Daza and the other Boy Scouts of the Philippines (BSP) founders officially chartered the BSP in Commonwealth Act No. 111 authorized by President Manuel Quezon.
 Later, he was appointed as Secretary of the Boy Scout Foundation by Joseph Stevenot and served in the BSP's National Executive Board.

 Post-World War II

 Following World War II, out of the seven Charter members, Stevenot and General Vicente Lim were casualties of the war.
-Arsenio Luz and Manuel Camus were occupied in power-war reconstruction.
+Arsenio Luz and Manuel Camus were occupied in post-war reconstruction.
 Jorge Vargas was facing charges for collaboration with the Japanese (later cleared), and General Carlos Romulo was working on the formation and establishment of the United Nations.
 This left Daza as the sole charter member available to build the fledgling organisation in the aftermath of the war.

 As a member of the US-Philippine War Damage Commission (PWDC), Daza acquired a donation for a furnished Quonset hut including office equipment for the first BSP national office which was established at the Mehan Gardens.

 In 1947, the BSP National Council elected Daza Treasurer.
 In 1949, after Camus' passing, Vargas became President and worked with Daza to establish firm financial foundations for the BSP through lobbying.
 This included the original Sweepstakes law which helped finance the operations of the BSP and several other organisations including the Girl Scouts of the Philippines (GSP), the Philippines National Red Cross, the Philippines Tuberculosis Society Inc., among others.
 In 1949, Daza and Vargas lobbied the passing of Republic Act No. 397 An Act Granting the Boy Scouts of the Philippines Ten Thousand Hectares of Public Agricultural Land for Additional Support and Maintenance of Said Corporation, this act was used to acquire campsites and council offices throughout the country.
 The act was the basis of a later 6,000 hectare BSP Land Grant in Asuncion, Davao, and Manila.
 As treasurer, Daza was responsible for determining a suitable site for the BSP national office.
 He gave the BSP Board three choices: the Bordner School (now the Manila Science High School), the City Court site adjacent to Manila City Hall, and the US Army Hospital site which was also a Quonset hut.
 The Board chose the US Army Hospital which is where the present national office is situated.
 In 1952, Daza surprised the BSP board by announcing his husbandry of BSP finances made viable the start of construction of the BSP national office building.
 Daza attained the services of architect Juan Nakpil for the BSP national office building's design and plans, and Gonzalo G. Puyat & Sons, Baughman and Arte Español for the furnishings.